ToshioCP/Gtk4-tutorial/src/sec11.src.md

 - How to use GtkFileDialog.
 It is a new class made in the version 4.10 and replaces GtkFileChooserDialog.

-## GObject and its children
+## GObject and its Children

 GObject and its children are objects, which have both class and object C structures.
 First, think about instances.
-An instance is memories which has the object structure.
+An instance is a block of memory allocated for the object structure.
 The following is the structure of TfeTextView.

 ~~~C